kfarr/aframe-city-builder/README.md

 ## wishlist
+* O - highlight closes grid location
 * O - how to snap to grid for bases?
-** - how to display a grid first?
-** - need to have grid coordinates x y z
+* O - need to have grid coordinates x y z
 * O - separate right-hand and left-hand object selection: left-hand for "bases", right-hand for "objects"
 * O - add support for switching from car to tree object in right hand
 * Support these objects https://github.com/mikelovesrobots/mmmm